 We follow the path up and down to the village of Muktinath.
 Walking through temple areas we watch those worshippings make their way past us on horseback.
 Muktinath has been an important place for pilgrims over the past 3000 years.
 There is a constant whirl of worshippers, though we head onwards determined to make it to the lodges.

 We check into the first lodge we spot called Path Of Dreams Hotel.
 The room costs us $4.40 / 500NRS which is expensive on the Annapurna Circuit.
 Though, it includes an attached bathroom with a hot shower, double bed in a massive room, free WiFi, western toilet and plenty of power sockets in the room for us to use.

 We purchase a can of juice from reception and start unpacking our bags.
-This is the nicest place we have stayed in a long time and we are so happy to have finally made it to Muktinath.
+This is the nicest place we have stayed in a long time and we are so happy to have finally made it from High Camp to Muktinath.